-Downsides?
+The downsides?
 It’s expensive.
 The jug WILL last you, but you have to decide if it’s worth the cost.
 Also, there’s some concern the compound poses a threat to bees.
 While you won’t harm the soil, bees are still a critical part of the environment.

 Best Pet-Safe Pesticides

 You’ve handled the battle outside, and now it’s time to tackle the inside.
 You know insects and arachnids are essential.
 You’re aware they serve a vital function on this planet.
 You just don’t want those functions carried out in your house.
-If your arm’s about to fall off from wielding the fly-swatter (face it – not effective against a lot of creepy-crawlies), or your cat is a failure at bug patrol (mine’s available for rent – reasonable prices), it’s time to consider alternatives.
+If your arm’s about to fall off from wielding the fly-swatter (face it – not effective against a lot of creepy-crawlies), or your cat is a failure at bug patrol (mine’s available for rent – reasonable prices), it’s time to consider these pet-safe pesticide alternatives.

 EcoRaider provides a 32-ounce bottle with a spray nozzle and a tube extension.
 That means you can reach every possible nook and cranny to lay down this pet-safe insect killer and repellent.
 The formula has a pleasant citrus scent (helpful note: citrus is offensive to most insects and arachnids!), and it won’t stain fabrics or carpets.